zlatinb/muwire/README.md

 * why is MuWire slow ?

   - too few sources you're downloading from
-  - you can increse the number of tunnels by using more tunnels via Options->I2P Inbound/Outbound Quantity the default is 4 and you could raise it and even can go up as high as 16 ( Caution !!!!)
+  - you can increase the number of tunnels by using more tunnels via Options->I2P Inbound/Outbound Quantity the default is 4 and you could raise up to as high as 16 ( Caution !!!!)

 * my search is not returning (enough) results !